 $29,250,000 Jury Verdict – Wrongful Death

-Shiver Hamilton represented the family of a 19-year-old who was tragically burned to death at a local recycling facility.
-The young man, who was employed by the defendant recycling company, was operating a front-end loader used to push scrap metal along the ground when gasoline ignited.
-The fire broke out next to a “puncher” that the defendant used to de-fuel old cars prior to recycling them in an automobile shredder.
+Shiver Hamilton’s mission is to seek justice for people like Eric and his families.
+The firm represented the family of Eric Hilaro in a wrongful death civil suit against the recycling facility’s insurance carrier.
 The litigation, which lasted several years, was very complex and hard fought.
-The defendant argued that it was immune from being sued as the young man’s employer.
-The defendant also asked the jury to place 100% of the blame on another employer who had violated company policy.
-After a trial in 2015 that lasted eight days, the jury returned a verdict in favor of the young man’s estate.
-The jury found the defendant company 100% responsible and awarded our client additional punitive damages to punish the defendant for the careless way it handled gasoline at the facility.
-The insurance carrier settled the case confidentially after the verdict was reached.
+The defendant argued that they were immune from being sued as the young man’s employer.
+The defendant also asked the jury to place 100% of the blame on another employer who they falsely claimed had violated company policy.
+After an 8-day trial in 2015, the jury returned a verdict in favor of the young man’s estate.
+The jury found the defendant company 100% responsible and awarded Eric’s family additional punitive damages to punish the defendant for the careless way it handled gasoline at the facility.
+The jury judgement was in the amount of $29.25 million.
+The insurance carrier settled the case confidentially after the jury verdict was reached.